 Ad Set vs. CBO

-If you turn Campaign budget optimization (CBO) automatically manages your Facebook campaign budget across ad sets to get you the overall best results.
-More (CBO) on, you will set your bid strategy at the campaign level.
+If you turn Campaign Budget Optimization (CBO) on, you will set your bid strategy at the campaign level.

 If CBO is turned off, the bid strategy is determined within the Optimization & Delivery section of the ad set.